statistikZH/covid19monitoring/README.md

 # Aim

-More information on the project can be found [its in german for the less nerdy among you](https://statistikzh.github.io/covid19monitoring/).
+More information on the project can be found [in german for the less nerdy among you](https://statistikzh.github.io/covid19monitoring/).

 # Gitrepos overview